topherjn/edtechcl/Tips_HowToPeerReview.md

+---
+layout: posts
+title: How to Peer Review
+---
 # Tips For The Class: How to Give and Receive Effective Peer Reviews

 This class involves a lot of peer review assignments; in the Spring 2016 version,